 These trees have been pre-trained at our nursery so that you can get an immediate effect in your garden.

 Click here for availability of 2-year espalier-trained apple and pear trees.

 Click here for availability of 2-year fan-trained fruit trees.

-Unfortunately these 2-year trained trees can only be delivered to certain parts of mainland of England.
+Unfortunately these 2-year trained trees can only be delivered to certain parts of mainland of England, Wales and southern Scotland.
 You are welcome to contact us by phone or email to discuss your requirements before ordering.

-The starting point is a 1-year bare-root tree on a suitable rootstock, which is then cut back to about 15" / 40cm to begin the fan or espalier training process.
+The starting point is a 1-year bare-root tree on a suitable rootstock, which is then cut back to begin the fan or espalier training process.
 We can advise on the best choice of variety and rootstock depending on what you want to achieve.

 More details about how to train your own fruit trees.
 We also recommend the RHS Pruning and Training book by Brickell and Joyce, which gives detailed instructions on fan and espalier training.